How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-The survey data suggests that the best paying ad company for bloggers is Mediavine, followed by Raptive (Formerly AdThrive).
+The survey data suggests that the best paying ad company for bloggers is Raptive (Formerly AdThrive), followed by Mediavine.

-The data suggests then that SHE Media is the ‘best of the rest’, followed by Ezoic.
+The data suggests then that Journey by Mediavine is the ‘best of the rest’, followed by Ezoic.

 The data also seems to confirm that the lowest RPMs are to be found with Google Adsense.